Prag8855/aab/content/guides/ksk-kuenstlersozialkasse.md

 **These documents must be less than 6 months old**.
 The documents can come from another country.[^33]

+If you can, include proof that you have upcoming projects.
+Proofs of future income help a lot.[^52]

 ### Health insurance documents

 - **Proof of health insurance** (*Mitgliedbescheinigung*)